AlpineFrostSC/SCFileTools/README.rst

 Run it!
 -------
+For cloning and running the python directly:

 The only dependency I can think of off the top of my head is PyQT5.
 Feel free to have that already installed.
 Otherwise, it's in the requirements.txt

-I suppose you might also want to ensure that you have PowerShell installed if you want to use any of the features which depend on it.
+I suppose you might also want to ensure that you have PowerShell installed in its default location if you want to use any of the features which depend on it.

+For the portable executable, just grab it and run it!

-Fancy single executable (recommended!)
+Fancy portable executable (recommended!)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For Windoze.
 What, you expected something else?

+**No dependencies or external files required!**

 1. Installation:
     - No.